Johnny Briggs (cricketer): Life

 For Lancashire and England, Briggs shouldered an incredible burden.
 For Lancashire, as a professional or “player” in a team largely made up of “gentleman” amateurs he was expected to open the bowling and sometimes to bowl all day in tandem with the other professionals; Barlow, Crossland, Mold.
 He toured Australia five times and went to South Africa, experiencing very high temperatures.
-Professional cricketers were expected to play through injuries - if they didn’t play, they would not be paid.
+Professional cricketers were expected to play through injuries – if they didn’t play, they would not be paid.
 His health suffered even before his major injury and last illness.

 Briggs bowled the third ever hat-trick in Test Cricket.
 It happened at Sydney in 1892 when he finished off the Australian second innings.

 In the First Test at Sydney in 1894/95 he played a part in the first time a team won after following on.
 Australia scored a massive 586 on a relatively poor pitch – partly because of England’s wicket keeper dropping some important chances.
 When England batted they struggled to 325 only because Briggs at No.8 scored 57.
 They were asked to follow on.
-This time they batted well on a wearing pitch, Lancashire’s Albert Ward scored a hundred and Johnny Briggs made another 42.
+This time they batted well on a wearing pitch, Lancashire’s Albert Ward scored a hundred and Johnny Briggs made 42.
 Australia only needed 177 to win and made it to 117 for 2 by close of play.
 Some of the England players had given the match up.
 Peel, the other spinner in the side got very drunk.
 Overnight however it rained and in the morning the sun was shining.
 A wet wicket drying under a hot sun would soon become a sticky wicket.
 Peel was put under a shower to sober up.
 He and Briggs were unplayable and the match was won by 10 runs.
 In the Second Test at Melbourne Briggs equalled Fred Spofforth’s record of 94 Test wickets on 29 December 1894, as did Charles Turner two days later.
 The three men briefly held the record together, but Turner missed the Third Test at Adelaide and Briggs overtook them both.
 Briggs became the first man to claim 100 Test wickets in the Fourth Test at Sydney on 1 February 1895, Turner being the second on 4 February in his last Test match.